 The Carmacks oxide Cu-Au-Ag deposit is a road-accessible project that is being developed as a two-stage agitated tank leach copper-gold-silver producer.
 Ore will be crushed and then ground by SAG milling to, then leached in an agitated-tank circuit with sulphuric acid.
 The leached copper is recovered by solvent-extraction/electrowinning (SX-EW) to produce cathode copper.
 The leached slurry is then rinsed and neutralized for cyanide leaching in a second agitated tank circuit followed by recovery of gold and silver by Carbon-in-Leach (CIL) to produce a gold-silver doré.
 The barren slurry is then passed through an Inco-SO2 cyanide destruction circuit followed by filtration and placement as dry stack tailings.
-Details of this metallurgical process and the overall project plan may be found in "NI 43-101 Preliminary Economic Assessment Technical Report on the Carmacks Project, Yukon, Canada" prepared by JDS Energy & Mining, Inc. and filed on SEDAR November 25, 2016 (the "2016 PEA").
-The 2016 PEA supersedes all earlier technical reports.
+Details of this metallurgical process and the overall project plan may be found in "NI 43-101 Preliminary Economic Assessment Technical Report on the Carmacks Project, Yukon, Canada" prepared by JDS Energy & Mining, Inc. and filed on www.sedar.com on 9 February 2017 (the "2017 PEA").
+The 2017 PEA supersedes all earlier technical reports.

 The Carmacks Project is located 192 km north of Whitehorse, Yukon.
 The Project site is 8 km west of the Yukon River and approximately 38 km northwest of the Village of Carmacks.